 - the Local Authority

-- The EHE3 form: Part 1 is to be completed in all cases and we would ask that this process is followed by all sectors of schools when they become aware of a child moving to EHE - e.g. maintained, independent, academy, special
+- The Notification to EHE form: To be completed in all cases by all sectors of schools when they become aware of a child moving to EHE - e.g. maintained, independent, academy, special

 - Guidance on completing the CommonTransfer File (CTF)